romlok/godot-tools/README.md

 Optional interpolation included at no extra charge.

-### cameracontrols
+### inputcontrols

-FPSController and RTSController can be added as a child of a node, and will respond to mouse/action input events to change the parent node's transform.
+MouselookController and PanController can be added as children of a Spatial node, and will alter the parent node's transform in response to mouse/input events.

-Designed to manipulate a Camera, or the parent node of an offset Camera.
+Note that, in line with camera orientation, "forward" for such controlled nodes is considered to be the *negative* Z axis.

 ## Gfx